Supply Chain Risk

 NZ Regulatory Gap Assessment (Weeks 3-4)

-We evaluate your current vendor governance against Privacy Act 2020 IPP requirements, RBNZ outsourcing expectations, FMA conduct standards, Government Procurement Rules, and Treaty obligations for Maori data.
-The output is a prioritised remediation roadmap with clear ownership and timelines.
+We evaluate your current vendor governance against Privacy Act 2020 IPP requirements, RBNZ outsourcing expectations, FMA conduct standards, Government Procurement Rules, Treaty of Waitangi obligations for Māori data governance, and OECD AI Principles.
+The output is a prioritised remediation roadmap with clear ownership and timelines for your team.

 Framework, Tools, and Clause Development (Weeks 5-8)

-We develop your AI Vendor Risk Management Framework: evaluation questionnaires with Maori data governance sections, risk scoring methodology, contract clause library, exit strategy templates, and ongoing monitoring criteria.
-All tools are designed for your procurement and risk teams to use independently.
+We develop your AI Vendor Risk Management Framework: evaluation questionnaires with Māori data governance sections, risk scoring methodology, contract clause library, exit strategy templates, and ongoing monitoring criteria.
+All tools are designed for your procurement and governance teams to use independently.

 Implementation and Knowledge Transfer (Weeks 9-12)

 We train your procurement and risk teams on the new framework, conduct pilot assessments of your highest-risk AI vendors, integrate the AI-specific processes into your existing TPRM programme, and prepare board papers for material AI outsourcing arrangements requiring governance sign-off.
+Our specialists ensure your team has the capability to maintain the programme independently.

 Common Questions